souvikhaldar/souvikhaldar.info/content/OS/linux_tips_tricks.md

 	Here, I'm substituting all the occurances of the pattern "common/" with "github.com/ArecaBay/service/pkg/" in all files with suffix "_test.go" in the directory "pkg".

 	NOTE: When you run `sed`, it creates backup files with the suffix "-e", hence if you want to clean all those backup files you can run `find . -name "*-e*" -type f -delete`
+* It is useful to run some commands automatically when certain files change, like, I want to run `go install` in my working directory every time I edit any go file.
+You can do it using this tool https://lnkd.in/e66B6Qn using the following command:

+`reflex -r '\.go' go install`

+Bonus tip:  `nohup` it using the following command to run in the background and ignore the input and append output to `.out` file to avoid activity on screen.:

+`nohup reflex -r '\.go' go install &`

+You can of course control the background processes using `jobs` command afterwards.

+If you're using vim you can run it async using `AsyncRun` plugin using:

+`AsyncRun reflex -r `\.go` go install`

+This will enable use you to look out for compilation errors in the quickfix window easily. (':copen` to open and `:cclose` to close)